ncatlab/nlab-content/pages/5/4/6/8/18645/content.md

-Since the point of quantization of [[gauge field theory]] via [[causal perturbation theory]] is that it does _not apply_ as long as there are non-trivial implicit infinitesimal gauge symmetries present, but only applies once all implicit infinitesimal gauge symmetries have been made explicit (by the [[BV-BRST complex]]) the distinction is important.
+Since the point of quantization of [[gauge field theory]] via [[causal perturbation theory]] is that it does _not apply_ as long as there are non-trivial implicit infinitesimal gauge symmetries present (prop. \ref{NonTrivialImplicitInfinitesimalGaugeSymmetriesPbstructExistenceOfCauchySurfaces} below), but only applies once all implicit infinitesimal gauge symmetries have been made explicit (by the [[BV-BRST complex]]) the distinction is important.

 =--